pboling/sanitize_email/README.md

 # sanitize_email

 This gem allows you to override your mail delivery settings, globally or in a local context.
+It is like a Ruby encrusted condom for your email server, just in case it decides to have intercourse with other servers via sundry mail protocols.

 | Project                 |  Sanitize Email   |
 |------------------------ | ----------------- |